-We have lots of ways that the children can do this formally such as through the Rights Respecting Team, SNAG Team, E -Cadets, Community Group, House Captains and during House Meetings, Pupil Questionnaires and writing their own School Newspaper.
+We have lots of ways that the children can do this formally such as through the Rights Respecting Team, SNAG Team, Digital Leaders, Community Group, House Captains and during House Meetings, Pupil Questionnaires and writing their own School Newspaper.
 However, we also want to create an ethos that allows the children to regularly share their opinions in an informal way, in class, during assemblies and also to share with Mrs Sim, Miss Wren and Mr Pavey, our doors are always open.

 Below are just some of the ways children have their say in what happens at the school: